jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ### Programming Language and Compiler Tools

 Once you have a kernel to interface with the hardware, you need a programming lanugage that will let you build tools and libraries to put the system to use.
 In Unix and Linux most system tools and commands are built using the C language.
 These tools such as gcc (GNU C Compuler) then help you to compile and build other tools to utilize the system.
-All computer programs start their life as code, the operating system is no different.
-Primarily they are built in C, C++, and a bit of assembly code.
-In order to run code, you need a language and a compiler and additional libraries that will turn this code into an application executable or help you to build an operating system.
-In the modern computing world we are used to installing programs via pre-compiled binaries or just clicking on an *exe* or *dmg* file.
-In order to build a working Unix or Linux you need a C compiler to build the kernel, operating system, system applications, user tools, and any additional tools you create.
-Without a C compiler you cannot build or make anything.
 The Unix operating system and the Linux kernel are built using the C language.

 ### User Interface and User Tools